 - Swiss society is rather formal.
-One can go on for years addressing a business colleague, neighbor or acquaintance by their surname.
+One can go on for years addressing a business colleague, neighbour or acquaintance by their surname.
 It is a sign of respect and privacy.
-However some exceptions to the rule may spring up in Anglo-Saxon or English speaking multi-nationals where first name basis is common.
+However, some exceptions to the rule may spring up in Anglo-Saxon or English speaking multi-nationals where first name basis is common.

 - Always address someone first by his or her professional title, such as Dr, then their family name and only when invited to, use their first name.